 3. No Money

-Try to do at least one set of the no money exercise every day, with or without a wall.
+Try to do at least one set of the no money exercise every day.
+You can do it with or without a wall.
 Gradually work up to 20 or more reps per set—without sacrificing good form.
-See how to do it below.